 Podcasts for Creative Young Women

-Today’s topic is Podcasts!
+Today’s topic is podcasts!
 One of my favourite things technology has to offer these days.
-Today’s post is a list of podcasts perfect for creative young women, such as myself, to listen too to get some advice and a kick of creativity.
+Today’s post is a list of podcasts perfect for creative young women, such as myself, to listen to to get some advice and a kick of creativity.

 The Debrief is a website with lots of articles on different lifestyle topics for women, ranging in topics from fashion to sex.
 Stevie and Tessa who host the podcast, discuss the issues of adulting in each episode sometimes with guests.
 It is uplifting to hear them discuss everyday issues without any taboo or qualms about what they say.
 Definitely, a ‘big-sister’ podcast to get some advice about the truth of what life is like in your twenties.

 Hannah Ashton is a popular YouTuber and teen influencer.
-She is only 18 years old and yet runs a successful social media business, a podcast, a website, a YouTube channel and is still in school.
-She is a powerhouse of inspiration and her podcast is well worth listening too.
+She is only 18 years old and yet runs a successful social media business, a podcast, a website, a YouTube channel, and is still in school.
+She is a powerhouse of inspiration and her podcast is well worth listening to.
 Especially for anyone interested in freelance creative work.

-This podcast hasn’t been updated in recent months but there is a backlog of episodes you can listen.
-This podcast will give you a kick up the bum to start/finish your creative projects.
+This podcast hasn’t been updated in recent months but there is a backlog of episodes you can listen to.
+This podcast will give you a kick-up the bum to start/finish your creative projects.
 Some episodes are self-hosted inspirational talks from Jen Carrington the creator, whilst others are interviews with influencers across social media and creative industries.
 It will make you itch to go and improve whatever creative business/hobby you do.

 Love Stories isn’t what it sounds like.
-Hosted by Dolly Alderton, author of the recently released Everything I Know About Love this podcast features Dolly interviewing celebs/influencers about their recent projects and also about their love lives and how it has affected their life plans/helped get them where they are.
-I highly recommend listening to the Ruby Tandoh episode for a bit of ‘oh yeah, that’s so true!’ moments with regards to food.
+Hosted by Dolly Alderton, author of the recently released Everything I Know About Love.
+This podcast features Dolly interviewing celebs/influencers about their recent projects and also about their love lives and how it has affected their life plans/helped get them where they are.
+I highly recommend listening to the Ruby Tandoh episode for a bit of ‘oh yeah, that’s so true!’ with regards to food.
 You’ll look at your KFC dinner very differently afterwards.

-These are some inspirational podcasts for creative young women in need of a new podcast to listen to or to be inspired by.
-Definitely, have a listen to these amazing podcasts and let me know what you think in the comments below or on Twitter.
+These are some inspirational podcasts for creative young women in need of a new podcast.
+Definitely, have a listen to these amazing podcasts.
+If you have any other recommendations let me know in the comments below.
+Always looking for new listens.